irchelp/irchelp.github.io/irchelp/misc/ccosmos.md

+---
+tttie: IRC Command Cosmos
+layout: default
+---

 **Ed. note:** This guide is intended for advanced users, others should first check out our many introductory [help files](/irchelp/faq.html).
 As the author pointed out, this guide is primarily for [Undernet](http://servers.undernet.org/), but much of this information also applies to other networks as well.
 This file is mirrored with permission of the author, see also his [frames-enabled version](http://www.student.uib.no/%7Est01369/ccosmos/ccosmos.html).

 * * *